Reciprocity (social psychology): Reciprocity and trust

 Trust in reciprocity takes into consideration three different factors: the individual's risk preferences (whether or not the person has a tendency to accept risks in trust decisions), their social preferences (whether the individual shows prosocial tendencies or betrayal aversion), and lastly, their beliefs about the other's trustworthiness (includes social priors like implicit racial attitudes and the reputation of the other individual based on previous experiences).

-A coordinated meta-analysis of 30 fMRI studies concluded that trust in reciprocity might cause an adverse feeling at the beginning of a series of interactions with a stranger.
+A coordinated meta-analysis of 30 fMRI studies by Frank Krueger and collaborators concluded that trust in reciprocity might cause an adverse feeling at the beginning of a series of interactions with a stranger.
 This is likely due to the inherent uncertainty of a decision outcome, leading individuals to be unsure about whether the other person will reciprocate their actions.
 However, as interpersonal trust grows people are more confident and willing to cooperate with their partners.
 Interpersonal trust builds up through a learning mechanism that takes information from previous interactions in which the other individual cooperated or did not cooperate.
 This learning mechanism helps the individual label the other person as trustworthy or untrustworthy.
 This meta-analysis also found that reciprocity, trust, and feedback learning show activity in different areas of the brain, which suggests that all of them are part of different cognitive processes.

 This theme of reciprocity and trust is also discussed in science magazines such as the Greater Good Magazine where the writers mention that people are more likely to be cooperative with others who act cooperatively towards them or have a reputation of being cooperative.